MissVeronica/um-conflict-remover/README.md

 3. Version 3.2.0 Updated for UM 2.8.3

 ## Installation
-Download the zip file and install as a WP Plugin, activate the plugin.
+Download the zip file via the Green Code button and install as a WP Plugin, activate the plugin.